What Can I Learn From Taking A Bipolar Test?

 Although there have been no medical screening tools that detect bipolar in the past, researchers from the University of Cambridge have developed a blood test that identifies specific biomarkers associated with the disorder.
 When used in conjunction with a psychiatric assessment, the test can help physicians diagnose bipolar disorder more accurately.

-What does undiagnosed bipolar disorder look like?
+What does undiagnosed bipolar look like?

-When undiagnosed and untreated, symptoms of bipolar disorder can worsen over time and significantly impact every area of an individual’s daily life, including work, relationships, and mental and physical health.
+When undiagnosed and untreated, symptoms of bipolar disorder can worsen over time and significantly impact every area of an individual’s daily life, including work, relationships, and their mental and physical health.
 For example, during depressive periods, an individual may not go to work or school, struggle with personal hygiene, and have difficulties fulfilling household responsibilities.
 In some cases, people may develop suicidal thoughts or behaviors.
 During manic episodes, individuals might exhibit risky behaviors and impaired judgment.

 Research also indicates that bipolar disorder may inhibit cognitive functioning, having a significant impact on an individual’s ability to gain and maintain active employment.
-Some common signs and consequences of untreated bipolar disorder include the following.

 Dramatic manic and depressive mood swings